How old is Chinese civilization?

 In the modern era, the legacy of China's ancient civilization continues to be felt.

-The cultural revolution of the 20th century, while a period of dramatic social change and upheaval, did not erase the deep historical roots of Chinese culture.
+The Cultural Revolution of the 20th century, while a period of dramatic social change and upheaval, did not erase the deep historical roots of Chinese culture.

 Today, as China emerges as a global power, it draws upon its long history, blending tradition with innovation.

-The Chinese civilization, when measured from the traditional account of the Xia dynasty, spans nearly four millennia.
+Chinese civilization, when measured from the traditional account of the Xia dynasty, spans nearly four millennia.

 It is a civilization that has evolved through cycles of unity and division, absorbing and contributing to the world in equal measure.